 The five selected proposals are:

-- The GI and Liver Innate Immune Program, which aims to diagnose, treat and understand gastrointestinal and liver disease in children and adults.
+The GI and Liver Innate Immune Program (GALIIP), aim to diagnose, treat and understand gastrointestinal and liver disease in children and adults.

-- The RNA Bioscience Initiative, which will focus on developments in understanding of RNA biology, including its biogenesis and structure, the identification of functions for various classes of RNAs, establishing the role of RNA in disease and exploring RNA-based and RNA-targeted therapies.
+The RNA Bioscience Initiative, focuses on developments in understanding of RNA biology, including its biogenesis and structure, the identification of functions for various classes of RNAs, establishing the role of RNA in disease and exploring RNA-based and RNA-targeted therapies.

-The School is supporting proposals, each with a five-year budget totaling between $10 million and $20 million.
+The School of Medicine currently supports these proposals, each with a five-year budget totaling between $10 million and $20 million.
 Funding for the proposals comes from clinical earnings of the faculty, from annual financial support from the University of Colorado Health and philanthropy, including a commitment of $15 million by the Anschutz Foundation.
 No state-appropriated funding or student tuition or fees are being used for the Transformational Research Funding awards.